 What is Jambalaya?

-Jambalaya is a popular Louisiana-origin dish of Spanish, West African and French influence, consisting mainly of meat (usually smoked sausage), seafood (usually shrimp), and vegetables mixed with rice.
+Jambalaya is a popular Louisiana-origin dish of Spanish, West African, and French influence, consisting of meat (usually smoked sausage), seafood (usually shrimp), and vegetables mixed with rice and seasoned with a cajun spice blend or, in this case, a jerk seasoning blend.

-Like many stews or soups, low carb Jambalaya can be easily modifed.
+Like many stews or soups, low-carb Jambalaya can be easily modified.
 If you are vegetarian, use vegetable stock instead of chicken stock and exclude the meat.
+If you are following the Pesco Mediterranean diet, exclude the sausage and replace it with more shrimp.

 If you hate seafood, include chicken and sausage but leave out the shrimp.